OpenHistoricalDataMap/MapnikTileServer/docs/ci.rst

      :alt: Black code style

-`Black <https://github.com/ambv/black>`_ is not integrated as a C/I, it's just a python code auto formater for the project.
+`Black <https://github.com/ambv/black>`_ is not integrated as a C/I, it's just a python code auto formatter for the project.
 So if you like to contribute your code use black by ``python black ./``!

 Tests
 -----